monsterkodi/ko/README.md

 --->
 ## windows

+ko is a multi window application. it compensates a lacking tabbing feature by autoalignment of tiled windows and fast switching to recent files.

+window handling shortcuts:
 - **⌘⌥A** switch between tiled and stacked windows
 - **⌘W** close active window
 - **⌘⇧W** close all windows except active window